 Since the SCC form S1 registration statement is complex and long, the Securities Act of 1933 requires the preparation of a shorter document.
-This shorter document is known as a prospectus and is used for investors to read.
+This shorter document is known as a prospectus for investors to read.

 Before the registration statement has become effective with the SEC, or the “quiet” period, the preliminary documentary or red herring prospectus is distributed.

 Once the registration is effective, the final prospectus is prepared and distributed.
-Within the final prospectus, you’ll see the final public offering price and the number of shares issued.
+The final prospectus shows the final public offering price and the number of shares issued.
 Only then can one consider the public offering of shares complete.

--These securities may not be sold or made offers to buy be accepted before the time the registration statement becomes effective.
+- These securities may not be sold or made offers to buy be accepted before the registration statement becomes effective.

-As you can imagine, the wording within each individual filing can be slightly different.
+As you can imagine, the wording within each filing can be slightly different.

 The Cooling Off Period

-Twenty days, that’s the minimum amount of time between registration filing and its effective date.
+Twenty days is the minimum time between registration filing and its effective date.
 We also refer to this as the “cooling-off period.”
-During this time, the SCC can deem that registration deficient, in which case registration does not become effective until the deficiencies are corrected.
+During this time, the SCC can deem that registration deficient, in which case registration becomes ineffective until the deficiencies are corrected.

 The SCC does not approve the securities registered with it, does not pass on the investment merits, nor guarantees the accuracy of the statements within the registration statement or prospectus.
-Instead, the SCC merely attempts to ensure that all pertinent information’s disclosed.
+Instead, the SCC attempts to ensure that all pertinent information is disclosed.

-By allowing potential investors access to the firm’s financials, business objectives, business operations, holding market valuation, and other important information, investors can make informed decisions.
+Investors can make informed decisions by allowing potential investors access to the firm’s financials, business objectives, business operations, holding market valuation, and other important information.

-On February 1, 2012, Facebook filed red herring with a bold “red disclaimer .”As you already know, this is basically a Form S-1 with a disclosure.
+On February 1, 2012, Facebook filed a red herring with a bold “red disclaimer .”As you already know, this is a Form S-1 with a disclosure.
 It read as follows: